Mompiche: Geography

 This town is located along the Pacific Ocean, in the northwestern part of Ecuador in the province of Esmeraldas.
-The city lies to the south of a large bay, which includes San Francisco at the northern end, Muisne, and La Mancha in the center, and Mompiche in the south.
+The city lies to the south of a large bay, which includes San Francisco at the northern end, Muisne, La Mancha in the center, and Mompiche in the south.

-Its beaches have an approximate extension of 7 kilometers.
+Its beaches extended approximately for 7 kilometers.

 Near Mompiche are the small islands of Portete, Bolívar, and Las Manchas, also known as "Isla Bonita", which can be accessed by the sea in approximately 15 minutes.
-On the way to Portete, there is also El Ostional or Playa Negra, a particular beach characterized by the mineral composition of its sands loaded with iron and titanium.
+On the way to Portete, there is also El Ostional or Playa Negra, a particular beach characterized by the mineral composition of its sand is loaded with iron and titanium.

 The area has a history dating back to the indigenous people who lived there before the arrival of the Spanish.
 Mompiche was a major center for trade and commerce for the indigenous Moche people, and evidence of their presence can still be seen in the form of petroglyphs and other artifacts that have been found in the area.

 History

 Pre Columbian

-The indigenous people the Moche people.
-Mompiche was a major center for trade and commerce for the Moche people. and evidence of their presence can still be seen in the form of petroglyphs and other artifacts that have been found in the area.
+Mompiche was a major center for trade and commerce for the Moche people and evidence of their presence can still be seen in the form of petroglyphs and other artifacts that have been found in the area.